 The blues style known as Delta Blues originated in the "juke joints" and parties on the country plantations and in the towns in the areas of Arkansas and Mississippi on either side of the Mississippi River south of Memphis, Tenessee, in the early years of the 20th century.

 Its origins are ackowledged to have developed mostly in the playing and singing of Charley Patton around 1912 or so.
 The generation following Patton saw the emergence of the man generally considered to be both the greatest of all Delta Blues musicians and truly a musical genius who ranks with the greatest of composers and performers, regardless of which style: Robert Johnson.

-Johnson married at 18, but his wife and child died in childbirth.
+J Johnson married at 18, and both his wife and child died in childbirth.
 After this, he went back to Hazlehurst and married an older woman who took care of him while he studied with Ike Zinnerman (who never recorded).
 A year later, the couple moved to Robinsonville, and everyone was amazed at the incredible advance in Johnson's technique in such a short time.
 Rumor had it that he had sold his soul to the Devil to obtain his extraordinary ability, and Johnson's lyrics claiming partnership with Satan did nothing to contradict the stories.